MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/submodules.md

 When you clone the outer repo, the internal repo references will be included, since submodule reference exist are commit objects.
 But, the submodule directories will be **empty** initially.

-To download the content, you need to do one of these steps.
+To download the content, you need to either one of these steps.

 ### Clone recursively